ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # The connect-udp-bind Header Field {#hdr}

-The "connect-udp-bind" header field’s value is a boolean set to true.
+The "connect-udp-bind" header field’s value is a boolean structured value field set to to true.
 Any other value type MUST be handled as if the field were not present by the recipients (for example, if this field is defined multiple times, its type becomes a List and therefore is to be ignored).
 This document does not define any parameters for the Connect-UDP-Bind header field value, but future documents might define parameters.
 Receivers MUST ignore unknown parameters.

 # Proxy behavior